<<Previous | Story Intro | Return to Stories | Next >>

 Casey rolled to her side, bent her arm and rested her head on her hand.
 "I was, until I heard that car come roaring up."

 He smiled.
 The car had been loud, both the muffler and the stereo.
 He was certain that the occupants were students at the local college.
 Classes had started a few days earlier.
 He glanced around.
 Grant Park was full of people taking advantage of the uncommonly warm late summer day.
-He and Casey were only one couple of dozens who were spread out on the grass, lying on blankets and towels, soaking in the sun.
+He and Casey were only one couple of dozens who were spread out on the grass, laying on blankets and towels, soaking in the sun.
 It seemed that nearly every woman was in some sort of swim suit.
 None of them, however, looked as good as his Wife, he thought smugly.
 Thus the reason for the discussion among the young men who had stopped to stare at her.
 Two had been convinced they had seen her on television.
 He grinned.
 "Can't blame them for looking.
 You are a beautiful woman," he said.

 She rolled her eyes, the action hidden by her dark glasses.
 "Only to you.
 I doubt seriously that they were talking about me."

 There it was.
 That damned low self esteem.
 He sighed mentally.
 Okay, they'd only been together a little over eight months.
 It was going to take awhile to undo eighteen years of abuse, neglect, and rejection; those scars had left bitter marks on her soul.
 "I don't."
 Daniel sat up.
 The sun was beginning to move lower in the sky.
-They had been here, lying peacefully, for nearly two hours.
+They had been here, laying peacefully, for nearly two hours.
 "Feel like taking a walk?"

 "I walk…no…I hike, with a full pack, five or more days a week Why in the world would I want to walk now?" she replied.